Updated 1 month ago

 Most visited national parks

-According to National Park Service records, these five parks were the most visited national parks in 2023, accounting for 33.85% of all national park recreational attendance.
+Visitation numbers range widely for the national parks with some being visited by millions and others only in the thousands.
+According to National Park Service records, the most visited national parks in 2024 accounted for 32.83% of all national park recreational attendance.

 Park